1708 – Siege of Lille

 In the night of 18 October, the French surprise attack against Ath failed.

-On 25 October, Boufflers evacuated the city of Lille and retired in the Citadel of Lille with 4,500 men while 1,500 horse and all transportable wounded marched to Douai.
+On 25 October, Boufflers evacuated the city of Lille and retired in the Citadel of Lille with 4,500 men (10,000 men at the beginning of the siege) while 1,500 horse and all transportable wounded marched to Douai.
 Prince Eugène immediately occupied and started siege of the citadel.

 Between 14 August and 22 October, the Allies had lost 148 officers, 25 engineers, 100 NCOs and 3,422 men killed; and 319 officers, 39 engineers, 225 NCOs and 7,982 men wounded.